Graffersid Blogs

 RIGHT POSITIONING OF THE ITEMS

 If you have ever been to a store, you will observe that important and popular items are kept on display; so the users can easily spot them.
-Likewise, a brick-and-mortar store, place crucial items on the website with impactful words rightly.
+Likewise, a brick-and-mortar store places crucial items on the website with impactful words.
 It will help your users easily recognize and memorize those powerful words.

-Here are a few examples of power words that you must incorporate in your website:
+Here are a few examples of power words that you must incorporate into your website:

 • Massive